yeoman/yeoman.io/app/misc/insight.md

 > *Note: /metrics was originally setup as an App Engine Python app before Analytics was chosen as backend.
 At this time, we don't need a separate server but the code is intact if/when we decide to build a dashboard for Yeoman.*

 This script is installed globally as an alias `_yeomaninsight` to prevent users from a.) seeing the script via auto completing "yeoman*" and b.) mitigating running the script directly.
-The script is responsible for collecting, stashing, and sending usage data to Google Analytics.

 `_yeomaninsight` is invoked by `/cli/lib/plugins/insight.py`, which creates a folder in the home directory (`~/.yeoman/insight/`) when the cli is run for the first time and prompts the user to opt-in to sending anonymous metrics.